Ban Rak Thai, Thailand: What to pack, what to wear, and when to go [2023]

 February

-If you visit Ban Rak Thai during February, you may see that it is consistently hot.
+If you visit Ban Rak Thai during February, you are likely to find that it is extremely hot.
 Temperatures tend to hover around the low 80s F (low 30s C) during the day, while at night they can dip into the 50s F (low 10s C).

 What to wear/what to pack: